-When planning an international Sport Fishing Vacation in Central America and Specifically in the South Pacific of Nicaragua, it is important to find the best charter boats and captains; as well as to know the specific seasons for the various local fish species.
-Nicaragua Fishing captains are some of the best trained anywhere, they know there waters.
+When planning an international Sport Fishing Vacation in Central America Specifically in the South Pacific of Nicaragua, it is important to find the best charter boats and captains; as well as to know the specific seasons for the various local fish species.
+Nicaragua Fishing captains are some of the best trained anywhere, they know their waters.

-San Juan Del Sur does not have a specific fishing season, however certain species are more prevalent during certain times of the year.
+San Juan Del Sur does not have a specific fishing season, however, certain species are more prevalent during certain times of the year.
 The best fishing season here is from May to October; which means big Marlin, Sailfish, Yellowfin tuna, and lots of Mahi Mahi or Dorado as it is called in this part of the world.

 Our name says it all, Big Fish Tours is your #1 choice for catching the big fish on the South Pacific Coast of Nicaragua.
-We are the only local Sport Fishing Charter Company that has a professional deep sea fishing boat and top notch fishing equipment.
+We are the only local Sport Fishing Charter Company that has a professional deep-sea fishing boat and top-notch fishing equipment.

-Enjoy fishing on our 36 foot fully equipped Hatteras with air conditioned cabin and much more.
-Learn more about our top notched Fleet.
-All the other so called fishing charters in San Juan Del Sur only have “Panga” boats; these are smaller non professional fishing boats and are not your best choice for a true offshore deep sea fishing trip.
-Of course if you want one of these smaller boats we have a couple in our fleet that you can enjoy for a less expensive inshore fishing trip.
+Enjoy fishing on our 36-foot fully equipped Hatteras with air-conditioned cabin and much more.
+Learn more about our top-notched Fleet.
+All the other so-called fishing charters in San Juan Del Sur only have “Panga” boats; these are smaller nonprofessional fishing boats and are not your best choice for a true offshore deep-sea fishing trip.
+Of course, if you want one of these smaller boats we have a couple in our fleet that you can enjoy for a less expensive inshore fishing trip.

 Offshore Species & Season Details – Nicaragua Pacific Coast

-Sailfish are one of the most prized of the big game fish, but the meat is really tough; which is a good thing because Big Fish Tours uses the sustainable fishing practice of catching and releasing these majestic fish.
+Sailfish are one of the most prized of the big game fish, but the meat is tough; which is a good thing because Big Fish Tours uses the sustainable fishing practice of catching and releasing these majestic fish.
 Sailfish can grow up to 10 feet and weigh as much as 220 pounds; with the average length being around 6 feet.
-When hooked they are one of the most fun of the sport fishing fish to catch as they leap out of the water and dive repeatedly while also fighting rigorously and can take up to 45 minutes to actually land.
-They are a super fast fish and have been clocked at over 65 mph.
+When hooked they are one of the most fun of the sport fishing fish to catch as they leap out of the water and dive repeatedly while also fighting rigorously and can take up to 45 minutes to land.
+They are super fast fish and have been clocked at over 65 mph.
 More…

 Dorado / Mahi Mahi

-Mahi Mahi is one of the fastest growing fish and has an average lifespan of only around 5 years; they usually weigh between 15 and 30 pounds.
-Out of the water the fish often changes to a “golden” color, hence the name Dorado in Spanish.
+Mahi Mahi is one of the fastest-growing fish and has an average lifespan of only around 5 years.
+They usually weigh between 15 and 30 pounds.
+Out of the water, the fish often changes to a “golden” color, hence the name Dorado in Spanish.
 More…

 In-Shore Species – San Juan Del Sur Area

-Other Inshore species that are mostly available year round are: Sierra Mackerel, Jack Crevalle, Bonito, Hound fish, Snapper, Grouper, and Snook.
+Other Inshore species that are mostly available year-round are Sierra Mackerel, Jack Crevalle, Bonito, Hound fish, Snapper, Grouper, and Snook.